-- By designing the appropriate program for company, which is suitable through creating cross-functional teams at HR level.
+- By designing the appropriate program for the company, which is suitable through creating cross-functional teams at the HR level.

-- By getting Feedback from employees after designing a customized program by using surveys, team meetings, interviews, virtual meetings ad, androundtable talks.
-These methods will help you handle concerns of end-users.
+- By getting Feedback from employees after designing a customized program by using surveys, team meetings, interviews, virtual meetings ad, and roundtable talks.
+These methods will help you handle the concerns of end-users.

 - Designing an effective communication plan and project delivery strategy.
 You can decide whether you want to run a pilot program or move towards the widescale launch in the company.